deoxys94/solus-docs/docs/user/quick-start/installation/install-solus/index.md

 The **Location** screen lets you configure:

-- Your region.
-- Your time zone.
+- **Region** and **Zone**: Your time zone.
+Click on your approximate location on the map to configure the region and zone values automatically.
 - The system language.
 - The locales of your system (date and number formatting, character encoding settings, and so on).